A guide to Testicles, Ejaculation, Testicular cancer, Ball checks, Prostate gland and ‘Pre-cum’

 Balls refers to the delicate objects which reside in many males pants, in addition to the penis of course.
-They can be the source of tremendous pleasure and pain.

 This post is also about ‘ejaculation’ or cumming (special young person spelling used).
 This only happens when you are hard and sexually excited.
 It can also happen in your sleep, which is normal, particularly if you haven’t been wanking.